-After the great town fire in 1464, the church almost got completely destroyed.
+After the great town fire in 1464, the church was almost got completely destroyed.
 Upper Austrian master Stefan Klain rebuilt the church.
 Its architecture changed to the late Gothic style after rebuilding.
 In 1491, the Church reconstruction finished.

 It is the largest late-Gothic building in Grisons.
-This church in the old town was a center and base for the Reformation in Chur starting 1523.
+This church in the old town was a center and base for the Reformation in Chur starting in 1523.

 Since 1919, three glass windows by artist Augusto Giacometti feature in this church.
 The glass windows depict the Christmas story.

 If you would like to read more about St. Martin’s Church, you can check out our article Discover St. Martin’s Church in Chur, Switzerland.